 In the run up to his final months of freedom, Kathleen Johns was abducted on March 22nd 1970 and Donna Lass vanished on September 6th 1970, with Bruce Davis eventually turning himself over to police, amid heavy media presence at the Los Angeles courthouse on December 2nd 1970, after which no subsequent crimes have credibly been linked to the Zodiac.

-It is believed the Zodiac killings were an integral part of Charles Manson's 'Helter Skelter' revolution.
+It was believed by some that the Zodiac killings were an integral part of Charles Manson's 'Helter Skelter' revolution.

-But the problem with the Bruce Davis connection is that witnesses that laid eyes on the Zodiac described him between 35-45 years of age, Bruce Davis would have been 26 at the time of the Blue Rock Springs attack, plus he wore his hair long during these years and his handwriting bears minimal resemblance to the Zodiac letters.
+But the problem with the Bruce Davis connection is that witnesses that have laid eyes on the Zodiac, described him between 35-45 years of age, whereas Bruce Davis would have been 26 at the time of the Blue Rock Springs attack, plus he wore his hair long during these years and his handwriting bears minimal resemblance to the Zodiac letters.

-He is currently serving two life sentences in the California Men's Colony Prison at San Luis Obispo, California for the murders of Gary Hinman and Donald 'Shorty' Shea, but has been recommended for parole.
+He is currently serving two life sentences in the California Men's Colony Prison at San Luis Obispo, California for the murders of Gary Hinman and Donald 'Shorty' Shea, however in recent years has been recommended for parole.

 The FBI has subsequently ruled him out as a credible suspect in the Zodiac Killings.

-On Thursday 4th October 2012 Bruce Davis now 69 was granted parole although has not yet been officially released from prison subject to a review process taking place, having previously been granted parole two years prior in 2010 before that decision was eventually reversed.
-This time the final say could fall into the lap of Governor Jerry Brown, who may uphold any parole board green light, or choose to keep Bruce Davis behind bars like his predecessor Arnold Schwartzenegger opted for, on the grounds that he still considered Davis a risk citing the gravity of the crimes he committed 40 plus years ago.
+On Thursday 4th October 2012, Bruce Davis then 69 was granted parole, although had not yet been officially released from prison subject to a review process taking place, having previously been granted parole two years prior in 2010, before that decision was eventually reversed.
+This time the final say fell into the lap of Governor Jerry Brown, who could have upheld any parole board green light, or chosen to keep Bruce Davis behind bars like his predecessor Arnold Schwartzenegger opted for, on the grounds that he still considered Davis a risk, citing the gravity of the crimes he committed 40 plus years ago.

 On this occasion Bruce Davis had his bid for freedom rejected by Governor Jerry Brown who said: